• 24 Oct 2024

 This event will begin promptly at 17.00 BST

-The term “Sympathy” is derived from the Greek συμπάθεια (pronounced as sympátheia), the state of feeling together (derived from the composite of fellow/together [συν pronounced as syn] and feeling/passion [πάθος pronounced as páthos]).
-In contemporary times it is used as a form of affective subjectivity exemplified by the “I feel with you” formula.
+The term “Sympathy” is derived from the Greek συμπάθεια, the state of feeling together (derived from the composite of fellow/together [συν]-feeling/passion [πάθος]).
+In modern times it is used as a form of affective subjectivity exemplified by the “I feel with you” formula.

 This talk aims to shed some light on how the notion of “sympathy” has been used across time and by different intellectual/religious traditions.
-In particular, Dr De Cillis will look at the Stoic and Neoplatonic notion of sympátheia highlighting how, in the late classical and early Hellenistic period, it was employed to make sense of the natural world across a plethora of disciplines.
-Within Islamic traditions, the notion was adapted, inter alia, in the intellectual systems of Abū Maʿshar (d.
+In particular, Dr De Cillis will look at the Stoic and Neoplatonic notion of sympatheia highlighting how, in the late classical and early Hellenistic period, it was employed to make sense of the natural world, across a plethora of disciplines.
+Within Islam, the notion was adapted, inter alia, in the intellectual systems of Abū Maʿshar (d.
 886) and al-Kindī (d.
-873).
-Within Ismaili traditions “sympathy” was employed by Fatimid scholars such as Ḥamīd al-Dīn al-Kirmānī (d. c.
-1021), who integrated it into the concept of “The Balance of Religion” (mīzān al-diyāna).
+873), and within Ismailism “sympathy” was employed by Fatimid scholars such as Ḥamīd al-Dīn al-Kirmānī (d. c.
+1021) who integrated it within the concept of “The Balance of Religion” (mīzān al-diyāna).

-Identified as the main force operating throughout the cosmos and applied as a doctrine in Renaissance alchemy, magic and medicine, “sympathy” features in the writings of many Italian Renaissance thinkers such as Pico della Mirandola (d.
+Identified as the main force operating throughout the Cosmos and applied, as a doctrine, in Renaissance alchemy, magic and medicine, “sympathy” features in many Italian Renaissance thinkers such as Pico della Mirandola (d.
 1494) and Gian Battista della Porta (d.
 1615).

 Hosted by the Institute of Ismaili Studies (London) and convened by Dr Orkhan Mir-Kasimov, the Islamic History and Thought Lecture Series is designed to invite scholars of various international academic institutions, specialising in intellectual, social and political aspects of medieval and early modern Islamic societies, to present and discuss their research.
 Watch previous lectures on our YouTube channel.